International Trade in Non-Executive Directors

 The FT has an editorial today that recommends that Irish firms look overseas in order to obtain a more diverse pool of non-executive directors.
 My impression is that the practice so far has been to primarily recruit non-execs from the US and the UK.
 A broader geographical range might contribute more to diversity, rather than focusing on countries with very similar approaches to corporate governance.

-3 Responses to “International Trade in Non-Executive Directors”
+3 replies on “International Trade in Non-Executive Directors”

 countries with very similar approaches to corporate governance.